When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Creating invisible elements in Bubble’s no-code Zocdoc clone

-Now that we’ve configured the layout of our repeating group, we’ll need to add a popup element to our page, allowing users to enter their details for an appointment.
+Now that we’ve configured the layout of our repeating group, we’ll need to add a popup element to our page, allowing users to enter their details for healthcare appointments.

 When creating the popup, we’ll configure the content to be a time slot, but leave the data source empty.